New Year, New Paintings: Yearning for the Divine

 The stone walls and gates of medieval Italian towns became a metaphor for looking forward to something bright and beautiful that I am only sometimes able to glimpse.

-Over the course of 2018 these images came to fruition in the studio, though many are still in progress.
+Over the course of 2018 these images came to fruition in the studio.
 The stone walls and gates of medieval Italian towns became a metaphor for looking forward to something bright and beautiful that I am only sometimes able to glimpse.
 The arches and the contrast of light through the opening, and the enveloping darkness on this side of the archways became a metaphor for looking back on the formative time I spent in that place, trying to recapture the vision of creativity and possibility that was planted in that time.

 The arches became a metaphor for looking back, trying to recapture the vision of creativity and possibility that was planted in that time.